Water Bath Canning Guide

 Filling the Jars

-Obviously, this step will look different whether you are canning pickles or jam, salsa or cherries.
+Obviously, this step will look different whether you are canning pickles or jam, salsa or sweet cherries.
 Follow a tested recipe, which will walk you through the steps of mixing and cooking your ingredients.

 There are two different methods for packing jars: hot and raw pack.
 Hot pack simply means you precook or heat the food before filling the jars.
 This allows less processing time, as the food is already hot when it is placed in the canner.
 It also gives you a tighter pack.
 For example, because hot packed pears are warm and pliable, I can fit more into a jar than cold, firm raw packed peaches.